brownan/Rubiks-Cube-Solver/README.rst

    You will also need the "make" program.
 No other fancy libraries are needed.

 2. Run the "make" command in the source directory to compile all the files.
-   This will produce a program called "main" which is used to generate the heuristics tables and to solve the cube
+   This will produce a program called "solver" which is used to generate the heuristics tables and to solve the cube

 RUNNING THE PROGRAM